-IAS 16 requires the residual value to be determined as an estimate of the amount that the Group would currently obtain from disposal of the Asset, after deducting the estimated costs of disposal, if the Asset were of the age and condition expected at the end of its useful life.
-However, there are currently no data for aircraft of a similar type of sufficient age for the directors available to make a direct market comparison in making this estimation.
-The residual values of the A380 Aircraft are determined using soft values excluding inflation since directors consider this best approximates to residual value as required by IAS 16.
+IAS 16 requires the residual value to be determined as an estimate of the amount that the Group would currently obtain from the disposal of the Asset, after deducting the estimated costs of disposal, if the Asset were of the age and condition expected at the end of its useful life.
+However, there are currently no aircraft of a similar type of sufficient age for the Directors to make a direct market comparison in making this estimation.
+During the annual financial report for the year ended 31 March 2021, it was determined that the use of soft values excluding inflation best approximates residual value as required by IAS 16.

-In estimating residual value for the year, the directors referred to future soft values (excluding inflationary effects) for the Asset obtained from three independent expert aircraft valuers.
+In estimating residual value for the year, the directors refer to future soft values (excluding inflationary effects) for the Asset obtained from three independent expert aircraft valuers.
 Details of which have been disclosed in note 10.